 Turkey's Erdogan condemns Israel's settlement push as provocation

-Turkish President Tayyip Erdogan makes a speech during a symposium on presidential system in Istanbul, Turkey, February 11, 2017.
-Kayhan Ozer/Presidential Palace/Handout via Turkish President Tayyip Erdogan on Monday condemned Israel's decision to ramp up settlements in the West Bank as an "absolute provocation".
+Turkish President Tayyip Erdogan on Monday condemned Israel's decision to ramp up settlements in the West Bank as an "absolute provocation".
+FILE PHOTO: A construction site is seen in the Israeli settlement of Givat Zeev, in the occupied West Bank December 22, 2016.

 |Title